15 Best Things to Do in Petrified Forest National Park

 14. Painted Desert Inn

-Whether you stop in for the ice cream, as mentioned above, or come by trail along the Painted Desert Rim, the Painted Desert Inn is a must-see stop in Petrified Forest National Park.
+Whether you simply stop in for the ice cream or come by trail along the Painted Desert Rim, the Painted Desert Inn is truly a must-see when visiting Petrified Forest National Park!

 Google Maps Directions: Painted Desert Inn